scriptPilot/dexie-mysql-sync/README.md

     db.tasks.toArray().then(console.log)
     ```

-Run `npm run dev` and see the task list from `testdata.sql` beeing logged to the console.
+Run `npm run dev` and see the task list from `testdata.sql` being logged to the console.

 ## Function Details